 - Disabled, actively working and their coverage is sponsored by an employer with 100 or more employees

-- Eligible for Medicare due to end stage renal disease (ESRD) and services are within 33 months of the first date of dialysis.
+- Eligible for Medicare due to end-stage renal disease (ESRD) and services are within 30 months of the first date of dialysis

 Reimbursement Claim Components

-Additional Copies of EOBs / Remittance Advice: Should you misplace a remittance advice and need another copy, you can obtain one by performing a claims status inquiry on OxfordHealth.com > Providers or Facilities > Transactions > Check > Claims.
+Additional Copies of EOBs/remittance advice: Should you misplace a remittance advice, you may obtain a copy by performing a claims status inquiry on OxfordHealth.com > Providers or Facilities > Transactions > Check > Claims.

-Ancillary Facility Reimbursement: We will reimburse ancillary health care providers for services provided to members at the rates established in the fee schedule or in attachment or schedule of the ancillary contract.
+Ancillary facility reimbursement: We reimburse ancillary health care providers for services provided to members at rates established in the fee schedule or in attachment or schedule of the ancillary contract.

-Fee Schedules: Although our entire fee schedule is proprietary and may not be distributed, we will, upon request, provide our current fees for the top codes you bill.
-Provider Services can provide this information and to answer questions regarding claims payment.
+Fee schedules: Although our entire fee schedule is proprietary and may not be distributed, upon request, we provide our current fees for the top codes you bill.
+Provider Services may provide this information to answer questions regarding claims payment.

-Global Surgical Package (GSP): A global period for surgical procedures GSP may be found in the following for complete details on OxfordHealth.com > Providers or Facilities > Tools & Resources > Medical Information > Medical and Administrative Policies > Medical & Administrative Policy Index > Global Days Policy.
+Global surgical package (GSP): A global period for surgical procedures GSP may be found in the Global Days policy at OxfordHealth.com > Providers or Facilities > Tools & Resources > Medical Information > Medical and Administrative Policies > Medical & Administrative Policy Index > or UHCprovider.com/policies > Commercial Policies > UnitedHealthcare Oxford Clinical, Administrative and Reimbursement Policies.
+Refer to the back of the member’s health care ID card for the applicable website.

-Hospital Reimbursement: We will reimburse hospitals for services provided to members at the rates established in the attachment of the hospital contract.
+Hospital reimbursement: We reimburse hospitals for services provided to members at rates established in the attachment of the hospital contract.

 Modifiers: Modified procedures are subject to review for appropriateness consistent with the guidelines outlined in our policies.
 For complete details regarding the reimbursement of recognized modifiers, refer to the Modifier Reference policy at OxfordHealth.com > Providers or Facilities > Tools & Resources > Medical Information > Medical and Administrative Policies > Medical & Administrative Policy Index > Modifier Reference Policy or UHCprovider.com/policies > Commercial Policies > UnitedHealthcare Oxford Clinical, Administrative and Reimbursement Policies.
 (Refer to the back of the member’s health care ID card for the applicable website.)

-PCP / Specialist Reimbursement: All PCPs and specialists agree to accept our fee schedule and the payment and processing policies associated with the administration of these fee schedules.
+PCP/Specialist reimbursement: All PCPs and specialists agree to accept our fee schedule and payment and processing policies associated with administration of these fee schedules.

-Requests for Additional Information: There are times when we will request additional information to process a claim.
-The requested information must be submitted promptly as outlined in the request.
-If it is not submitted within 45 days an appeal must be submitted with the information.
+Requests for additional information: There are times when we request additional information to process a claim.
+Submit the requested information promptly as outlined in the request.
+If you don’t submit it within 45 days, you must submit an appeal with the information.

-Reimbursement Address, Phone or TIN Changes: An accurate billing address is necessary for all claims logging and payment as well as mailings that may go out.
-It is critical that you notify us of any changes.
+An accurate billing address is necessary for all claims logging, payment and mailings.
+Notify us of any changes.
 For instructions and forms on how to do so, refer to OxfordHealth.com > Providers or Facilities > Tools & Resources > Forms > Provider Demographic Change Form.

-- Understand their eligibility as it relates to HCRA
+- Understand your eligibility as it relates to HCRA.

-For additional information on HCRA, reference the New York Department of Health’s website: health.ny.gov/regulations > Laws and Regulations (on the right under Site Contents) > Health Care Reform Act.
+For additional information on HCRA, reference the New York Department of Health’s website: health.ny.gov > Laws and Regulations (on the right under Site Contents) > Health Care Reform Act.